Contact UON for help and advice

-Each month a selected department gets crafty to raise funds for a charity of its choice to raise awareness about issues affecting our community.
-Since it began, we've participated in crazy shirt days, raffles, BBQs, 'Guess the Baby' competitions, cake sales, swear jars (a great one for raising money on a hectic day) and much much more.
+Each month the UON team get creative to raise funds for a charity of their choice to raise awareness about issues affecting our community.
+Since it began, we've participated in crazy shirt days, casual fridays, raffles, BBQs, cake sales, swear jars (a great one for raising money on a hectic day) and much much more.

-Our staff make sure this list keeps growing!
+Our team make sure this list keeps growing!